ehabzubedat/gaming-broz/README.md

 # gaming-broz
-A social website for the gaming community that includes articles, a forum, and chat. developed using PHP PDO, MySQL, JQuery, HTML5/CSS3 and Bootstrap4.
+A social website for the gaming community that includes articles, a forum, and chat.<br />
+developed using PHP PDO, MySQL, JQuery, HTML5/CSS3 and Bootstrap4.